Willkommen auf den Seiten des Auswärtigen Amts

 Prepare your application in the following three steps:

-• Please fill out the visa application form and bring two printouts to your Appointment.
+• Please fill in the visa application form and bring two printouts to your Appointment.

 • Please compile the documents you need to submit with your application.
 If documents or supporting documents are missing, your application may be rejected.
 We have compiled the appropriate information sheet for you, depending on the purpose of your trip.